Intellivision: Keyboard Component

 David Rolfe of APh wrote a control program for the Keyboard Component called PicSe (Picture Sequencer) specifically for the development of multimedia applications.
 PicSe synchronizes the graphics and analog audio while concurrently saving or loading tape data.
 Productivity software for home finances, personal improvement, and self education were planned.
 Subject experts were consulted and their voices recorded and used in the software.

-Three applications using the PicSe system were released on cassette tape: Conversational French, Jack Lalanne's Physical Conditioning, and Spelling Challenge.
+Only two applications using the PicSe system were released on cassette tape: Conversational French and Jack Lalanne's Physical Conditioning.
+Cassettes in development include Super Football, Spelling Challenge, Chartcraft Stock Analysis, and Jeanne Dixon Astrology.

 Programs written in BASIC do not have access to Intellivision graphics and were sold at a lower price.
 Five BASIC applications were released on tape: Family Budgeting, Geography Challenge, and Crosswords I, II, and III.

 The Keyboard Component was an ambitious piece of engineering for its time, and it was repeatedly delayed as engineers tried to reduce manufacturing costs.
 In August 1979, a breadboard form of the Component was successfully entered into the Sears Market Research Program.
 In December 1979, Mattel had production design working units but decided on a significant internal design change to consolidate circuit boards.
-In September 1980, it was test marketed in Fresno, California but without software, except for the BASIC programming cartridge.
+In September 1980, it was test marketed in Fresno, California, but without software, except for the BASIC programming cartridge.
 In late 1981, design changes were finally implemented and the Keyboard Component was released at $600 in Seattle and New Orleans only.
 Customers who complained in writing could buy a Keyboard Component directly from Mattel.
 The printer, a rebadged Alphacom Sprinter 40, was only available by mail order.

-The keyboard component's repeated delays became so notorious around Mattel headquarters that comedian Jay Leno, when performing at Mattel's 1981 Christmas party, got his biggest response of the evening with the line: "You know what the three big lies are, don't you?
+The Keyboard Component's repeated delays became so notorious around Mattel headquarters that comedian Jay Leno, when performing at Mattel's 1981 Christmas party, got his biggest response of the evening with the line: "You know what the three big lies are, don't you?
 'The check is in the mail', 'I'll still respect you in the morning', and 'The keyboard will be out in spring.'"